EthanOConnor/streamvis/README.md

 - State also records last fetch/success/failure timestamps and learned intervals across runs so the TUI stays conservative even after restart.

 Note: TUI mode uses Python `curses` (available on macOS/Linux; Windows users may need WSL or an environment with `curses` support).

+## Running the TUI in a browser (Pyodide build)

+`streamvis` also ships a small browser harness that runs the existing curses TUI inside a web page using Pyodide (Python → WebAssembly) and a minimal `web_curses` shim:

+- The core logic in `streamvis.py` is unchanged; only HTTP and curses are abstracted behind `http_client.py` and `web_curses.py`.
+- In the browser, HTTP calls use `pyodide.http.open_url`, so requests go directly from the page to USGS/NWPS/NWRFC with CORS.
+- The TUI draws into a `<div id="terminal">` using `web_curses`, and key events (`q`, arrows, `c`, `r`, `f`, `Enter`) are forwarded from JS into `getch()`.
+- State is persisted between browser sessions by mapping the `--state-file streamvis_state.json` used by the web entrypoint to `localStorage` (`streamvis_state_json`).
+- The browser shim adapts the virtual terminal size to the viewport and lets you tap/click on a station row to select it and toggle its detail/table view, which works well on devices like an iPhone in landscape mode.

+To host this on GitHub Pages:

+1. Commit `web/index.html` and `web/main.js` along with the Python modules in the repo root (`streamvis.py`, `http_client.py`, `web_curses.py`, `web_entrypoint.py`, `config.toml`).
+2. Configure GitHub Pages to serve the `web/` directory (or copy these files into your chosen Pages root).
+3. Open the Pages URL on your phone or desktop; the page will load Pyodide from a CDN and start `streamvis` in TUI mode inside the browser.

 ## Backlog